Annie Hardy: Giant Drag

 In 2013, the band released their second studio album, Waking Up Is Hard to Do.
 Commenting on the album, Hardy said: "On Hearts and Unicorns everything was a complete mystery to me.
 I put zero thought into writing songs – I was like, "oh, this is just how they come out.
 They're beamed to me from a spaceship and they come out finished and then I add a cat solo".
 Now I'm aware that I have some control over the situation and I put a little more thought into if I was a listener how I'd like to hear it, I guess."
 The same year, Hardy began recording material under the projects PnP (short for "party and play") and Annie Hardy and the Psychos, both featuring her friend and bandmate Monica Barciki.

-In 2020, while Hardy was quarantined for COVID-19 restrictions in London prior to shooting the horror film Dashcam, in which starred, she recorded material for Giant Drag's studio album at The Libertines' recording studio, The Albion Rooms, alongside another secret project.
+In 2020, while Hardy was quarantined for COVID-19 restrictions in London prior to shooting the horror film Dashcam, in which she starred, she recorded material for Giant Drag's studio album at The Libertines' recording studio, The Albion Rooms, alongside another secret project.
 The material was recorded with Jamie Reynolds, formerly of the English rock group Klaxons.
 Commenting on the recording, Hardy stated: "I think I was an idiot savant before, or just an idiot – I'm not sure.
 I could write songs but I wasn't really invested.
 I was always really sedated, taking a lot of pills and whatnot.
 Now I'm very present and I know what I'm doing for the first time."
 In 2021, the band independently issued the EPs Lemona and Swan Song as a joint release on vinyl for the first time.

 In June 2022, Giant Drag, featuring Hardy and drummer Collin Deatherage, released the track "Devil Inside", which had previously been recorded for their EP Band Car; the track was featured as a promotional single for Dashcam.